SylmarDev/syl-rnb-calc/SYL-TODO.md

 - Crit buttons should automatically set to clicked on Guaranteed Crit moves (Frost Breath, Super Luck+Scope Lens+Air Slash)
 - Figure out something to make the Crit buttons look less ugly (Colors?)
   - Maybe show the crit rate of each move as a percentage next to the crit toggle, that way the button isn't as big.
 Take focus energy and high crit ratio moves into account
-- Add post-ko switch in order to display (that's deterministic so it should be easier lol)
+- Add post-ko switch in order to display (that's usually deterministic so it should be easier lol)
 - Add a pie chart (chart.js perhaps?) that reloads and visualizes the everything for visual learners
 - Add in the survival chance calculator that I have the python program for (that'll take a while)